DENVER — The COVID-19 vaccine has arrived in Colorado and vaccinations are well underway.

 Government IDs or other identifying documentation is not required in Colorado — a directive aimed at ensuring non-citizens and others who might not have an ID are included in the vaccination drive.

-The CDPHE says once it believes enough vaccines have been distributed to those who want it in Phase 1A and 1B, it will move on to Phase 2.
+The CDPHE says once it believes enough vaccines have been distributed to those who want it in one phase, it will move onto the next phase.
 The speed of this depends on the vaccine supply from the federal government.

 You can keep track of how much vaccine the state is distributing by clicking here.

 CDPHE Executive Director Jill Ryan said local public agencies and the CDPHE will let people know when the phases change and who will be eligible when.
 She said they encourage people to stay in contact with their primary care provider.